 When it comes to good beginner bike ergonomics, look for two things:

 1. Being able to put your feet flat on the ground.
 Slow speed maneuvering is ironically difficult on a motorcycle, so it’s important that you can safely support the motorcycle when stopped.
 We’ve all dropped our bikes in a parking lot somewhere.
 Making sure you can get your feet flat on the ground is a huge deal for confidence in slow speed situations.

 2. Being as close to upright as possible.
 Just about everything is easier if your bike’s seating position is relatively upright.
 It gives you leverage if you make a mistake and have to put your feet down to keep from tipping over.
 It’s also easier to check for traffic and look around in general when your body is more upright.
 These things are more difficult when you move up to a full-fledged sportbike, because you’re leaned so far forward.

-If you enjoy sports or activities that rely on equipment, you’ll understand this part right away.
-Every equipment-based activity (golf, skiing, snowboarding, tennis, surfing, etc.) has different types of equipment for different skill levels.
+If you enjoy sports or activities that rely on equipment, you’ll understand this right away.
+Sports like skiing, snowboarding, tennis, surfing, golf, etc. have different equipment for different skill levels.
 If you take snowboard or ski lessons for the first time, they don’t give you race equipment; it’s too stiff and unforgiving.
 Golf instructors won’t start a beginner on pro style clubs; they’re too stiff, have a very small sweet spot and rattle like hell if you mis-hit the ball.
 You’ll be given flexible, forgiving equipment that will let you make mistakes.